easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 └─ API: Build your own agents (Python SDK)

 Marketing to Enterprise:
 ├─ "GitHub Copilot is generic.
-Q-IDE agents learn your patterns."
+Top Dog agents learn your patterns."
 ├─ "Deploy custom security agent that knows your compliance rules" ├─ "Custom code review agent that enforces your team's standards" ├─ "Your proprietary agents stay in your account (not sold to others)"